-This "new" project I began almost three years ago.
+This "new" project I began almost four years ago.
 I've always wanted to write an unconventional love story, and for many years considered how I could go about doing it.
 Nothing ever came to me.
 But then Kye and I moved here, to remote southwestern Oregon, and my life, tumultuous as it has been, began to come together in many ways.
 When that happened it occurred to me that my own life could serve as a worthy template (I felt; you may end up disagreeing with me) to the as-yet-begun story.

 The title is both lame and good.
 I'm sure as time goes on I'll have multiple opportunities to change it.
 For now this project shall remain A Love Story.

 The chapters are very roughly edited.
 Please forgive any issues.
 And enjoy.

 “Third and six, Warriors stalled on their thirty-six.
 Five minutes left to play, fourth quarter.
 Comin’ to you live from Warrior Stadium.
 The story of the game is this: the third-ranked UCLA Bruins have owned the line of scrimmage for most of the game, at least where and when it counts.”

 “Agreed, Jim.
 Unless the Warriors can generate a better push up front, this one may be in the books.”